Oct 28, 2025

 The issuer of a returned check is subject to a service charge of $50.

-Under Georgia law, the University also has the right to file a civil suit against the maker of a returned check for two times the amount of the check, not to exceed $500.
+Under Georgia law, the University also has the right to file a civil suit against the maker of a returned check for twice the amount of the check, not to exceed $500.
 A second offense may subject the offender to dismissal from the University.

 Quarterly disbursements for Federal Subsidized & Unsubsidized Loans, Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG) and Georgia Tuition Equalization Grant (GTG) will begin the week before classes begin.